JerryCauser/tcp-exists/README.md

     - `chunkSize` `<number>` - optional chunk size of endpoints to process at once. **Default:** `4096`
     - `timeout` `<number>` - optional number of `ms` to execute on chunk. **Default:** `1000`
     - `returnOnlyExisted` `<boolean>` - optional flag to exclude all non-existed results. **Default:** `true`
+    - `signal` `<AbortSignal>` - optional.
+An AbortSignal that may be used to close a sockets, stop iteration and return last chunk result ASAP.

 #### Returns:
 - `<AsyncGenerator<[string, string|number, boolean][]>>` - generator will yield `array` of `[host, port, existed]`